mriener/gausspyplus/README.md

 [Riener et al. 2019, subm.]

-The paper will arrive on the arxiv soon.
+The paper about the ``GaussPy+`` package is currently still in the refereeing process.
 If you would like to have an advance copy of the paper please get into contact with us.

 ``GaussPy+`` is based on ``GaussPy``: A python tool for implementing the Autonomous Gaussian Decomposition algorithm.